Man builds a solar-powered electric car and travels 18 miles without using up any battery due to the solar energy

 He Sörensen was even able to fit it out with a trunk, doors, and four motor controllers.

-Upon getting it on the road, the cute blue car performed exceptionally.
+Upon getting it on the road, the little blue car performed exceptionally.

 Sörensen showed off the four-wheel drive acceleration, and it was very impressive.

-Even after being presented with a steep hill, the little electric car made it all the way to the top.
+Even after being presented with a steep hill in his video, the little electric car made it all the way to the top.

 A hill start was no problem for the little EV.